gorauskas/Euler.Py/README.md

 ## How it works...

-The main program will try to import a module dynamically from `euler.solutions` package based on the problem number passed in via the command line.
-From that module it will load a class called `Euler`.
-If the user request verbose output, the program calls the `problem` property of the loaded `Euler` class and then calls the `answer` property.
+The main program will try to import a module dynamically from the `euler.solutions` package based on the problem number passed in via the command line.
+From that module, it will load a class called `Euler`.
+If the user requests verbose output, the program calls the `problem` property of the loaded `Euler` class and then calls the `answer` property.

 All `Euler` classes are implemented using the abstract base class strategy to define a common interface for all classes.
-This is the key contruct that allows modules to be loaded dynamically.
+This is the key contruct that allows modules to be loaded and executed dynamically.
 Look at the files `baseeuler.py` and `program.py` for the gorry details.